erebusnz/gapi-google-analytics-php-interface/README.md

 With GAPI, when data is returned from Google it is automatically converted into a native PHP object, with an interface to allow the 'get' the value of any dimesion or metric.

-For example, if you request the metric 'uniquePageviews' and the dimesion 'pagePath' you can do the following:
+For example, if you request the metric 'uniquePageviews' and the dimension 'pagePath' you can do the following:

 ```
 foreach($ga->getResults() as $result)